-- (f) The Secretary of the Council shall serve notice of the date, time and venue of the arbitration on all parties who may have a legal interest in the outcome of the arbitration. - (g) Any party who has a legal interest in the outcome of the arbitration shall have the right to- - (i) give evidence; - (ii) call witnesses; - (iii) question the witnesses of any other party; - (iv) address the concluding arguments to the arbitrator; - (v) be represented by a legal practitioner or co-employee or an office-bearer or official of his trade union or employers' organisation and, if the party is a juristic person, by a director or employee thereof. - (h) The arbitrator shall have the following powers: - (i) To determine whether there has been a breach of this Agreement. - (ii) To make any appropriate award that gives effect to the Collective Agreement and to ensure compliance therewith. - (iii) To determine the appropriate form of and the procedure to be followed at the arbitration proceedings. - (iv) To make any order as to costs that he deems appropriate. - (v) To make an award in the absence of a party who is alleged to have breached the Agreement, if- - (aa) such party fails to appear in person or to be represented at the arbitration proceedings; - (ab) proof is presented that such party has been notified of the proceedings: Provided that notice of the arbitration proceedings shall be deemed to have been given if proof is presented that written notification has been forwarded to such party- - (A) by registered mail to such party's last-known address and 14 days have elapsed since such notification has been mailed; or - (B) by fax transmission to such party's last-known fax number; or - (C) by hand delivery to such party's last-known business or residential address; - (ac) prima facie evidence has been presented to the arbitrator that the party in question has failed to comply with this Agreement. - (vi) To vary, rescind or amend any arbitration award made by him or any arbitrator on good cause shown and without limiting the generality hereof the arbitrator shall have this power if-
+- (1) The arbitrator shall have the following general powers: - (a) To determine whether there has been a breach of this Agreement. - (b) To make any appropriate award that gives effect to the Collective Agreement and to ensure compliance therewith. - (c) To determine the appropriate form of and the procedure to be followed at the arbitration proceedings. - (d) To make any order as to costs that he deems appropriate. - (2) The arbitrator shall have the power to make an award in the absence of a party who is alleged to have breached the Agreement, if- - (a) such party fails to appear in person or to be represented at the arbitration proceedings; - (b) proof is presented that such party has been notified of the proceedings: Provided that notice of the arbitration proceedings shall be deemed to have been given if proof is presented that written notification has been forwarded to such party- - by registered mail to such party's last-known address and 14 days have elapsed since such notification has been mailed; or - (ii) by fax transmission to such party's last-known fax number; or - (iii) by hand delivery to such party's last-known business or residential address; or - (iv) an electronic mail has been sent to such party - (c) prima facie evidence has been presented to the arbitrator that the party in question has failed to comply with this Agreement. - (3) The arbitrator shall have the power to vary, rescind or amend any arbitration award made by him or any arbitrator.
+The arbitrator shall have this power if-

+- (a) the award was erroneously sought or erroneously made in the absence of any party affected by the award; - (b) the award is ambiguous or contains on obvious error or omission, but only to the effect of that ambiguity, error or omission; - (c) the award was granted as a result of a mistake common the parties to the proceedings.

+(4) If the arbitrator finds that any party to the dispute has falled to comply with a provision of any of the Council's Collective Agreements which are binding on that party, then the arbitrator shall, in addition to any other appropriate order, impose a fine on the non-compliant party in accordance with clause 52.

+57. FINES, ARBITRATION COSTS AND INTEREST

-- (aa) the award was erroneously sought or erroneously made in the absence of any party affected by the award; - (ab) the ward is ambiguous or contains on obvious error or omission, but only to the effect of that ambiguity, error or omission; - (ac) the award was granted as a result of a mistake common the parties to the proceedings. - (i) Any award made by the arbitrator, together with any reasons, shall be served on all interested parties by the Council. - (j) The Secretary of the Council may apply to make the arbitration award an order of the Labour Court in terms of section 158 (1) of the Act. - (k) The provisions of this procedure shall stand in addition to any other legal remedy which the Council may apply to enforce a collective agreement. - (i) the arbitrator finds that any party to the dispute has failed to comply with a provision of any of the Council's Collective Agreements which are binding on that party, then the arbitrator must, in addition to any other appropriate order, impose a penalty on the non-compliant party in accordance with paragraph (I) (ii) below; - (ii) The penalty that an arbitrator must impose for a failure to comply with a provision of a Collective Agreement- - (aa) not involving a failure to pay an amount due to an employee/party in terms of any provision, shall be the penalty determined in terms of Table One; or - (ab) involving a failure to pay an amount due to an employee/party, shall be the greater of the amount determined in terms of Table One or Table Two:
+- (1) The fine that the Secretary may impose and an arbitrator shall impose for a failure to comply with a provision of a Collective Agreement- - (a) not involving a failure to pay an amount due to an employee/party in terms of any provision, shall be the fine determined in terms of Table One; or - (b) involving a failure to pay an amount due to an employee/party, shall be the greater of the amount determined in terms of Table One or Table Two: